-Pick the framework your team already uses — OKR, OGSM, V2MOM, AARRR, HEART, or North Star — and Hamster gives you the structure to track what you want and link it to the work that delivers it.
+Pick the framework your team already uses — OKR, OGSM, V2MOM, AARRR, HEART, or North Star — and set it up through chat or the Goals UI.
+Hamster gives you the structure to track what you want and link it to the work that delivers it.

 Each framework template defines: